Solar in Kailua, HI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Kailua, HI?

-The average cost of a 6kW solar panel system in Kailua is approximately $18,000 before incentives ($3.00/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,600.
-Hawaii Green Energy Money $aver (GEMS); battery incentive program.
+The average cost of a 6kW solar panel system in Kailua is approximately $18,000 before local or state incentives ($3.00/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Hawaii Green Energy Money $aver (GEMS); battery incentive program

 How many peak sun hours does Kailua get?